Gagan163264/funny/README.md

 This should generate a new video file with same name, but with a 'C' at the end

-Upload this image to discord to get
+Upload this video to discord to get

 ![image](https://user-images.githubusercontent.com/42744771/128386215-f1fb70c8-1825-4d23-8b23-f76bdd17e504.png)